pudly/schmopera-hugo/content/articles/dont-miss-the-drama-devotion-of-agostino-steffani.md

 date = "2018-10-31T20:50:00-04:00"
 lastmod = "2018-11-02T10:40:00-04:00"
 publishDate = "2018-11-02T10:40:00-04:00"
-slug = "dont-miss-the-drama-devotion-of-agostino-steffani"
-title = "Don&#039;t miss: the drama &amp; devotion of Agostino Steffani"
+short_description = "\"He spins a beautiful melody,\" says mezzo-soprano Krisztina Szabó, who joins the Tafelmusik Baroque Orchestra and Chamber Choir on this programme of Steffani's music.
+The composer's style, \"for me, it falls between Cavalli and Handel.\"" slug = "dont-miss-the-drama-devotion-of-agostino-steffani" title = "Don&#039;t miss: the drama &amp; devotion of Agostino Steffani"
 +++